jacobrask/styledocco/README.md

 StyleDocco takes your stylesheets and generates style guide documents with the processed stylesheets applied to the documents.

-`styledocco main.css` will generate `docs/main.html` with all the comments from the file (passed through GitHub flavored Markdown) in one column, and all the code in another column.
+`styledocco --name 'My Site' main.css` will generate `docs/main.html` with all the comments from the file (passed through GitHub flavored Markdown) in one column, and all the code in another column.

 The CSS in `main.css` will be applied to the page.
 This means you can add sample HTML content in the comments of your CSS file, and have it rendered in the browser using that same CSS.